iammituraj/RegForge/README.md

-# RegForge
-RegForge is a simple tool that generates APB register blocks for your RTL designs from registers descibed in a CSV.
+RegForge is a simple tool that generates APB register blocks for your RTL designs from registers described in a plain text file.